-A/B testing, or as it is sometimes referred to, split testing or bucket testing, is a marketing method which involves implementing a piece of content twice, one as a ‘control’ and another time with a variation.
+A/B testing, or as it is sometimes referred to, split testing or bucket testing, is a marketing method that involves implementing a piece of content twice, one as a ‘control’ and another time with a variation.

 The purpose of this is to analyze the results following the release of the content and assess which performs better in terms of your overall goal.
 An example of this would be releasing a marketing email with two different headlines then tracking the analytics of click rate and seeing how many people opened one email compared to the other.

 A/B testing takes a lot of the guesswork out of marketing and can potentially lead to the success of certain campaigns or products.
-Throughout this article we will cover the basics of A/B testing, why you should use it, how to avoid A/B testing mistakes and how to actually implement A/B testing into your marketing.
+Throughout this article, we will cover the basics of A/B testing, why you should use it, how to avoid A/B testing mistakes and how to actually implement A/B testing into your marketing.

 How A/B testing works